 If you want to remain a solopreneur/freelancer, build your professional reputation as an expert and don’t have plans to sell your training business, then you may decide a personal brand is the way forward.
 If you’re focused on high growth, stepping back from the daily running of your business or selling it as a going concern in the future, then a business brand would be the more logical choice.

 Do you have a personal brand as well as, or instead of, a business brand?
 Has this helped or hindered your career as a trainer?
-How do you respond to personal brands?
-Is there anyone you follow because of their personal brand?
-I’d love to hear your thoughts in the Comments section below.
+How do you respond to personal branding?
+Is there anyone you follow because they are the brand?
+I’d love to hear your thoughts in the comments below.

 Have you discovered The Complete Trainer yet?
 It’s a rolling programme for freelance trainers where you cover everything from marketing your training business to mindset, knowing your numbers and more.